doctore/Spring5Microservices/README.md

 ### order-service

 One order has several order lines and one order line contains a pizza.
-The main purpose of this microservice is the creation of an small one on which we can use the following
+The main purpose of this microservice is the creation of an small one on which I am using the following
 technologies:

 * **jOOQ** replacing to the traditional pair Hibernate/JPA.
 Allowing us to create type-safe queries and improve the performance between the microservice and the database.